vinceliuice/Vimix-gtk-themes/README.md

 - GTK2 pixbuf engine or the gtk(2)-engines package.

 Fedora/RedHat distros:

+Run

   yum install gtk-murrine-engine gtk2-engines

 Ubuntu/Mint/Debian distros:

+Run

   sudo apt-get install gtk2-engines-murrine gtk2-engines-pixbuf

 ArchLinux:

   pacman -S gtk-engine-murrine gtk-engines

 Other:
 Search for the engines in your distributions repository or install the engines from source.